18F/uswds-jekyll/pages/guide/Ceres2Atlas.md

 ## Using Containers

-On Ceres users may not realize that some of the software listed in the output of the "module avail" command is installed as singularity containers.
-On Atlas one needs to load singularity module before issuing "module avail" to see available containers.
+On Ceres users may not realize that some of the software listed in the output of the "`module avail`" command is installed as singularity containers.
+On Atlas one needs to load singularity module before issuing "`module avail`" to see available containers.

 ## Conda

-To build a Conda environment on Ceres, one can load miniconda module ("module load miniconda").
+To build a Conda environment on Ceres, one can load miniconda module ("`module load miniconda`").
 On Atlas one needs first to install miniconda in their home directory:

 ```
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh